 If you ask “What did you do last night?” and the other person seems uncomfortable, you can respond by saying:

 “I’m just curious because you seem like an interesting person.”

 The conversation is an art and not a science.
 It helps to be able to read people and identify when they are comfortable and when they aren’t.

 The above tactics are simple suggestions to help you to get to know someone better.
 As long as you respect the other person’s privacy, ease into the conversation slowly and have a genuine interest in getting to know the person, sharing personal information is the next step to getting to know someone better.

-All relationships, excluding immediate family, start out as acquaintances so it’s natural that many wish to have a more familiar approach to getting to know someone.
+All relationships, excluding immediate family, start as acquaintances so it’s natural that many wish to have a more familiar approach to getting to know someone.
 Once you get to know someone, who knows where the conversation will go?
-So, now that you know how to get to know someone, it’s time to start talking and finding out what every did last night!
+So, now that you know how to get to know someone, it’s time to start talking and finding out what everyone did last night!

 Sophie Hammond is a journalist, psychologist, and freelance speechwriter for people in politics and business.
 She lives on the edge of the Rocky Mountains with her dog and a lifetime supply of books.
 When she’s not writing, she can be found wandering through nature or journaling at a coffee shop.